syndicate-storage/syndicate-storage.github.io/_users/002_public_datasets.md

 ### Accessing a datatset using `syndicatefs`

-To mount the `iMicrobe` dataset to a local path `/mnt/imicrobe` using the `syndicatefs`,
+To mount the `iMicrobe` dataset in a local path `/mnt/imicrobe` using the `syndicatefs`,
 ```
 syndicatefs -u ANONYMOUS -v imicrobe -g imicrobe_anonymous /mnt/imicrobe